ChristBarGo/taxi-pooling/README.md

 ]

 ```
-### PUT /api/taxis
+### POST /api/taxis
-Allows to load either a list of taxis or just a single one.
-If any item of the list already exists, it will be updated.<br>
+Allows to load a list of taxis.
+This list replaces all previous taxis.<br>

 **Content type:** _application/json_<br>
 **Body:** _mandatory_ A list of taxis to be loaded.